Snakes and Earrings: Production

 A film adaptation of Snakes and Earrings, directed by Yukio Ninagawa and starring Yuriko Yoshitaka, Kengo Kora, and Arata Iura, started principal photography in November 2007.
 Ninagawa changed the location of the story to Shibuya from its original Shinjuku in order to film a panoramic opening scene at Shibuya Crossing that he claimed was inspired by the Werner Herzog film Fitzcarraldo.
-He also required lead actress Yoshitaka to perform nude in several scenes as a condition of taking the role.
+He selected Yoshitaka for the lead role after an audition in which she was required to perform in the nude.

 While the film was in production, Yoshitaka was involved in a serious car accident and spent several days in intensive care before returning to the set.
 She later claimed that the experience helped her to understand her character's pain.
 Most of the tattoos and piercings in the film, including Lui's tongue piercing, were achieved through makeup and computer-generated effects.
 Kanehara wrote original lyrics for the film's theme song, which was performed by Chara.